Libby (Lost): Personality

 Libby is a mysterious character, seated at the tail-section of the plane.
-She is known for being transparent about her bathroom habits, especially her Dumps.
 Her character was written to be in her late forties to early fifties, easy on the eyes, amicably maladjusted, and a compulsive liar so good at what she does, most people will not know she is not what she seems.
 Damon Lindelof was quoted in Variety as saying the character "is going to bring a flavor to the show that doesn't exist right now.
 She's not as intense as some of the other characters.
 She's that person you want in the trenches with you who can take lemons and make lemonade."

 Libby is seen by some as a beautiful blonde "Tailie" and Hurley's true love.
 She is often described as mysterious, especially since much of her backstory is yet to be revealed.
 IGN has described her as a "loose end" in the storyline due to the contradictions between what she tells other characters and the flashbacks viewers see about her, such as her profession as a clinical psychologist and her stay at a mental institution.

 On the show, she is often seen as helpful to other people, such as Donald, Jin, Claire, Bernard, and Desmond.
 One example of her exhibiting this virtue is when she assists Hurley in resolving his mental problems.
 Characters described her as a "shrink" or as a "mega cute blonde chick" due to her profession and appearance.
 Sawyer, meanwhile, has used the nickname "Moonbeam" on her due to her upbeat hippie-like personality.